AlishaMeier/AlishaMeier/README.md

 Hey there!
 I’m **Alisha**, a **QA Engineer** with 4 years in manual testing, now diving into **fullstack QA & automation**.

-- 🧪 Testing APIs, web, backend & mobile
+- 🧪 Testing APIs, web, backend
 - 🔍 Obsessed with quality, UX, and details
 - 🧠 Fast learner, empathetic teammate
 - 💜 Fueled by coffee, lo-fi, and anime energy